learn-co-curriculum/dsc-regression-boston-lab/README.md

 # rm residuals show no signs of heteroscdasticity however some outliers are present
 # rm qqplot shows a long right tail which hurts normality

-# zn variable scatter shows a lot of variance  along y axis and hence gives a very slow r-swuared value
+# zn variable scatter shows a lot of variance along the y-axis and hence gives a very low r-squared value
 # no clear heteroscedasticity in residuals
-# Normality through Q-Q plots and JB is far from perfect
+# normality through Q-Q plots and JB is far from perfect

 # age has a negative relatioship with prices i.e. young people > expensive houses :o
 # Some obvious heteroscadasticity and normality is questionable.
 ```

 Clearly, the results are not very reliable.
-The best R-Squared is witnessed with `rm`, so in this analysis, this is uour best predictor.
+The best R-Squared is witnessed with `rm`, so in this analysis, this is our best predictor.

 ### How can you improve these results?
 1. Preprocessing

-This is where preprocessing of data comes in.
+This is where the preprocessing of data comes in.
 Dealing with outliers, normalizing data, scaling values etc. can help regression analysis get more meaningful results from the given data.

 2. Advanced Analytical Methods

 Simple regression is a very basic analysis technique and trying to fit a straight line solution to complex analytical questions may prove to be very inefficient.
-Later on, you'll explore at multiple regression where you can use multiple features **at once** to define a relationship with the outcome.
+Later on, you'll explore multiple regression where you can use multiple features **at once** to define a relationship with the outcome.
 You'll also look at some preprocessing and data simplification techniques and revisit the Boston dataset with an improved toolkit.

 ## Level up - Optional